storyblok/laravel-ultimate-tutorial/README.md

 # The Storyblok Laravel Ultimate Tutorial

-In [the Storyblok Laravel Utlimate Tutorial](https://www.storyblok.com/tp/render-storyblok-stories-dynamically-in-laravel) series, you will learn how to build a headless website using Storyblok and Laravel.
+In [the Storyblok Laravel Ultimate Tutorial](https://www.storyblok.com/tp/render-storyblok-stories-dynamically-in-laravel) series, you will learn how to build a headless website using Storyblok and Laravel.
 Starting with the fundamental integration of Storyblok in Laravel, more advanced functionalities are explained in bite-sized content pieces, such as dynamic page rendering, dynamic menus, custom components, multilingual content and more.

 You can switch between the different branches of this repository; there is one branch for each tutorial part.
-You can even replicate the corresponding Storyblok space for each of the tutorial parts in order to explore its exact configuration.
+You can even replicate the corresponding Storyblok space for each of the tutorial parts to explore its exact configuration.

 ## Tutorial Parts